wtsi-hgi/exomeQC-hail-gnomad/README.md

+birth_cohort_wes
+New branch of code under development for birth cohort WES

 # sanger_gnomad_hail_qc

 This repository contains hail scripts designed to import, analyse and execute sample_qc and variant_qc on a collection of data cohorts at the Sanger Institute.